 // // //

-For the fifth run of PLAN 509 in 2019/20, I aim to re-animate the course syllabus and pedagogy with a turn towards: (1) elucidating the interconnectivities between cities and its implications for planning; (2) unpacking insightful case studies of urban transformation and transition from multiple world regions; and (3) interrogating the positionality of the planner in a globalizing world.
-Please click here for further details, or view the “Course Syllabus” tab in the menu bar above.
+For the subsequent delivery of PLAN 509 in 2019/20 + 2020/21 + 2021/22, I aimed to re-animate the course design and pedagogy with a turn toward: (1) elucidating the interconnectivities between cities and the implications for planning; (2) unpacking case studies of urban transformation and transition from multiple world regions; and (3) interrogating the positionality of the planner in a globalizing world.
+Please click here for further details, or view the “Course Overview” tab in the menu bar above.

 The content of this core course is shaped by the following questions:

-- What are the emerging developmental models of urbanization and how are these models, in turn, effecting transitional shifts/changes to urbanism in our contemporary time?
+- What are the emerging developmental models of urbanization and how are these models, in turn, effecting transitional shifts/changes (positively and negatively) to urbanism in our contemporary time?